ESTABLISHING CONTEXT

 The Slave Trade of the Late 18th Century

-Approximately four million Africans were shipped from the African coast as slaves from the time the young Olaudah Equiano was kidnapped in 1753 in the interior of the Bight of Biafra to Brtiish abolition of the trans-Atlantic slave trade in 1807, ten years after his death in London as abolitionist Gustavus Vassa, The Bight of Biafra accounted for almost 16 percent of the Africans enslaved across the Atlantic in this period, which was about 682,000 men, women and children.
-The percentage may have been more since the African origins of approximately 13 percent of the total number who were transported is not known.
-More than a third of known departures during this period came from west central Africa and southeastern Africa, by comparison.
+Approximately four million Africans were shipped from the African coast as slaves from the time the young Olaudah Equiano was kidnapped in 1753 in the interior of the Bight of Biafra to 1807, when the British Government abolished the trans-Atlantic slave trade for its national ships.
+Thus abolition was not enacted until ten years after his death in London as abolitionist Gustavus Vassa.
+The Bight of Biafra accounted for almost 16 percent of the Africans enslaved across the Atlantic in this period, which was about 682,000 men, women and children.
+Among the relatively few voices that have survived from this period, Vassa's memoirs stand out because of the wealth of detail that he provides, his inordinate personal life experiences, and his amazing achievements, especially in the poignant and masterfully written autobiography.
+He represents only one unique voice whose unusual experiences under slavery were hardly representative of what happened in the overwhelming personal trajectories of those who crossed the Atlantic in slave ships between 1750 and British abolition in 1807.
+Estimates for the various coastal regions from where people embarked on slave ships distinguishes the Bight of Biafra, where Bonny and Calabar accounted for the great majority of departures, and largely on British ships in this period.
+The percentage for any of the regions may have been more since the African origins of approximately 13 percent of the total number of people who were transported is not known.
+By comprison, more than a third of known departures during this period came from west central Africa and southeastern Africa, which was double the number from the Bight of Biafra.

 Departures from Africa for the Americas, 1751–1810